Boiling Water Reactor (BWR)

 By not having to withstand such high pressures, this type of reactor does not need such a robust housing.

-Operation of a boiling water reactor (BWR)
+Boiling water reactor (BWR) working

 The boiling water reactor uses a single light water cooling circuit (it is tap water, in nuclear engineering the tap water is called light water).
 The light water circulates through the core of the reactor, enters boiling and a part of it turns into vapor.